MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/localizations/emea-rus-commerce-localization.md

 ### Fiscal registration for Russia

 Fiscal registration is the immediate registration of retail sales per local fiscal laws that are aimed at preventing tax fraud in the retail industry.
-The following main fiscal registration methods are available in Russia:

-- Generation of an electronic fiscal document for a retail sale, and submission of the document to tax authorities via a dedicated web service that is maintained by Russian goverment.
-- Registration of a retail sale, in a fiscal device / printer that is connected to the POS, by using an electronic fiscal document.
+The main fiscal registration method that is available in Russia is a registration of a retail sale in a special fiscal device named fiscal printer or online cash register that is connected to POS.

 Commerce supports fiscal registration via the [Fiscal integration framework](../localizations/fiscal-integration-for-retail-channel.md) and its extensions for specific countries or regions.
-The [Electronic reporting](../../fin-ops-core/dev-itpro/analytics/general-electronic-reporting.md) functionality is used to configure formats of electronic fiscal documents that meet the legal requirements in Russia.

 ## Availability of Commerce localization features for Russia